List of schools affected by concrete safety fears

 On Thursday, the Department for Education said it had contacted 104 more schools after 52 of the 156 educational settings containing the concrete took protective steps so far this year.

-The Government has not yet published a list of the schools that are affected.
+The Government has not yet published a list of the schools that are affected, although Education Secretary Gillian Keegan told MPs on Monday that it will be released “this week”.

 Here, the PA news agency lists some of the schools.